The health benefits of modified fasting

 After about 5-6% of a person’s body weight is lost, even more health benefits are seen – lower blood lipids (LDL cholesterol and triglycerides), better blood sugar management (lower glucose and insulin), lower blood pressure, and lower levels of inflammation (C-reactive protein).

-These benefits are seen with both calorie reduced diets and with IF.
+These benefits of modified fasting are seen with both calorie reduced diets and with IF.

 When it comes to weight and fat loss, a typical calorie reduced diet works.
 By consistently reducing the amount ingested by 15-60%, people with overweight and obesity lose weight and fat.
 This is called “continuous” calorie reduction because one is continuously reducing what is ingested – at every meal and snack, every day.
 Calorie reduced diets can include eating smaller servings, low calorie substitutions, and/or cutting out some snacks/desserts every day.